mattvonrocketstein/ymir/README.md

 <a name="about">ABOUT</a>
 =========================
-Ymir is an automation tool.
-Or less generally, it is a service description library/framework that combines the power of fabric, puppet, and boto to create, setup, provision, and control EC2 instances.
+Ymir is a tool for devops and automation, sort of like a less general, more opinionated version of [cloudformation](#) or [terraform](#).
+More specifically, ymir can help to describe, build, and control services that are deployed on AWS.
+Ymir can be used to generate project boilerplate which combines the power of fabric, puppet, and boto to create, setup, provision and control EC2 instances.

-  * The [boto](#) library is used for AWS automation (say creating EC2 instance from AMI)
+  * The [boto](#) library is used for AWS automation (ex: creating EC2 instance from AMI)
-  * The [puppet](#) DSL describes how the instance will be provisioned <sub>(ex: installing system packages)</sub>
+  * The [puppet](#) DSL describes how the instance will be provisioned (ex: installing system packages)
   * [Fabric](#) framework is used for command execution on local and remote hosts

 Ymir is glue code that can help with automation by generating boilerplate, laying out projects, and giving you a vocabulary you can use to describe your services.